Snowflake-Labs/sfquickstarts/site/devlabs/building_a_crypto_pipeline.md

 // snippet-end:[s3.java.s3_client_side_encryption_sym_master_key.complete]
 ```

 Here is an example of how this code might be used at the command line.
 You would download the file created in the previous step, and then run this code to encrypt that file and upload it in that encrypted form to the Snowflake stage location.
 In this example, we use a *terribe* key as an example, `12345678901234567890123456789012`.
-This serves to show the minumum length of the key, but this very simplistic key should never be used in production.
+This serves to show the minumum length of the key, which is 32 charachters, but this very simplistic key should never be used in production.
 Note that the program will output the base64 encoded version of the key that can then be used in the `COPY` SQL statement in the last step.
+Run this between the first and second blocks of SQL in the previous step.

 > NOTE: This example uses a key string, `12345678901234567890123456789012`, which should *NEVER* be used to protect an real sensitive information.